My original probiotic marshmallow recipe with gut healthy gelatin and natural honey are a kid favorite at our house.

 These delicious marshmallows contain honey instead of sugar and pack a powerful antioxidant punch due to the matcha tea.
 Their gorgeous green color makes them kid friendly too!

-- Pour the other ½ cup of water and the 1 cup of honey into the small saucepan.
+- Pour the other ½ cup of water and the honey or maple syrup into a small saucepan and whisk to combine.

-- Slowly bring the water and honey mixture to a boil.
-If you have a kitchen thermometer, you want it to reach at least 240 degrees.
-If not, just keep boiling, stirring constantly for 8 minutes.
+- Slowly bring the water and honey mixture to a boil while stirring.
+If you have a kitchen thermometer, you want it to reach at least 240°F. If not, just keep boiling, stirring constantly for 8 minutes.

-- When add honey mix is added, turn the mixer to high and blend with the mixer for another 10-15 minutes or until it forms a stiff cream the consistency of marshmallow cream (it should form gentle peaks).
+- When honey mix is added, turn the mixer to high and whisk for another 10-15 minutes or until it forms a stiff cream the consistency of marshmallow cream.
+It should form gentle peaks.

-- Add the vanilla in the last few minutes of whipping.
+- Add the vanilla and matcha in the last few minutes of whipping.